spokestack/spokestack.io/content/docs/iOS/speech-pipeline.md

 ---
-title: "Spokestack's Speech Pipeline"
+title: '`SpeechPipeline` in iOS'
-navId: "Spokestack's Speech Pipeline"
+navId: 'Spokestack iOS Speech Pipeline'
 description: A detailed discussion of `SpeechPipeline`
 draft: false
 ---

-If you've read any of our other documentation, you know that `SpeechPipeline` is the main way you interact with Spokestack.
-This guide is here to explain in a little more detail how Spokestack uses this collection of components to recognize wakewords and user speech.
+If you've read any of our other documentation, you know that the speech pipeline is the main way you interact with Spokestack.
+This guide is here to explain in a little more detail how the iOS version of Spokestack uses this collection of components to recognize wakewords and user speech.

 ## What _is_ it?